Request processing and filters

 In the config workspace at /server/filters

 The filters in the filter chain are executed in the configured order in the repository.
-Objects you store as attributes of the request’s MgnlContext object can be fetched via freemarker later on.
+Objects you store as attributes of the request’s MgnlContext object can be fetched via FreeMarker later on.

-Please also read Custom filters.
+See also Custom filters.

-• Template
+Template

-• Renderer
+Renderer

 info.magnolia.rendering.renderer.AbstractRenderer